-Please use some kind of salutation (ie. "Hi Sean,") and a closing ("Regards, YourName") in your correspondence to me, especially if it's the first time you're writing to me.
-If I can't easily tell who you are (ie. mgl062000), your note will likely be deleted without a response.
+Please use some kind of salutation (ie. "Hi Constantine,") and a closing ("Regards, YourName") in your correspondence to me, especially if it's the first time you're writing to me.
+If I can't easily tell who you are (ie. If you use you NetID "mgl062000"), your message is in risk of not getting a response.